keewenaw/dvwa-guide-2019/low/Challenge 4: File Inclusion.md

 Hm, nothing got pulled in?
 Strange.
 Why do you think that is?

 If you look carefully, you'll notice that we set the root directory of DVWA to <b>/dvwa/</b>.
 Therefore, the challenge is located at <b>/dvwa/vulnerabilities/fi/</b>.
 But wait, DVWA gave us the following path for the flags: <b>/dvwa/hackable/flags/fi.php</b>.
 What happened?
 Essentially, DVWA placed our current challenge two levels deep from the root.
 However, we only navigated up one directory in our attempted exploit.
-We'll actually need to go up <i>two</i> levels, not just one.
+We'll actually need to go up <i>two</i> levels to find the <b>/hackable/</b> directory, not just one.

 <i>Note: if you didn't deduce this yourself, you could use an automatic tool like fimap to "brute force" how many directories you'll need to traverse.</i>